Updated on September 18th, 2020 by Aristofanis Papadatos

 The terms “Big Oil” and “super-majors” are interchangable, and refer to the 6 largest oil companies that aren’t state owned.
 The 6 Big Oil supermajors are:

 In this article, we will rank the six oil supermajors based on their expected 5-year returns.
 We calculate expected returns based on the combination of valuation changes, expected earnings growth, and dividend yields.
-The stocks are listed in order of annual expected return, from lowest to highest.
+The stocks are listed in order of annual expected return, from highest to lowest.

 Source: Investor Presentation